OpenWhere/anansi/README.md

     interface Step<V,E> {
         V to;
-        E over;  // only if trivial is true
-        [ Step<V,E> ] children;  // only if trivial is false
-        boolean trivial;  // or "trivial", "leaf", ...
+        E over;                  // only if trivial is true [ Step<V,E> ] children;  // only if trivial is false boolean trivial;         // or "primitive", "leaf", ...
     }

     interface Walk<V,E> {